Frank-spark/Pcb-Inspector/README.md

 * [COMPLETED] Capture and save high-quality front and back images of a known-good PCB as a QA reference.
 * [COMPLETED] Allow boards to be scanned in any orientation or rotation.
-* [IN PROGRESS] Identify missing, rotated, or misplaced components using AI.
+* [COMPLETED] Identify missing, rotated, or misplaced components using AI.
 * [COMPLETED] Provide a modern, intuitive UI with PySide6.
-* [IN PROGRESS] Generate human-readable QA reports describing defects.
+* [COMPLETED] Generate human-readable QA reports describing defects.

 ---